Calcium After Bariatric Surgery - your questions answered

 Do I need calcium supplements long term?

-Yes - calcium supplementation is a lifelong requirement after bariatric surgery.
+Calcium supplementation is generally recommended long-term after bariatric surgery.
 That’s because your body’s ability to absorb calcium changes permanently.
 Even if you eat a variety of calcium-rich foods, such as dairy products, additional supplementation is still required.
-Without consistent supplementation, you’re at higher risk of calcium deficiency, osteoporosis, and fractures over time.
+After bariatric surgery, calcium absorption is reduced, so ongoing supplementation is part of standard aftercare to help maintain adequate calcium status.
+Your bariatric team monitors this through regular blood reviews.

 My calcium levels look normal in a blood test - do I still need supplements?

 This may be a little confusing, but - a “normal” calcium result on a blood test doesn’t actually mean your calcium status is fine.
 Why?
 Because your body tightly regulates blood calcium levels.
 If you’re not getting enough calcium through diet (food and supplements), your body will pull it out of your bones to keep blood levels stable.
-This means you could have normal blood calcium but still be losing bone density in the background.
+This means a normal blood calcium result on its own doesn't give the full picture, which is why your bariatric team looks at additional markers over time.

 This is why long-term supplementation and monitoring are essential.
 When we check bariatric bloods, we also check a couple of other markers which give us a more accurate indication of calcium status.